DDMAL/Pixel.js/README.md

 # Pixel.js
 A web-based graphics editing tool (a.k.a.
-Pixel Jazz).
+Pixel Jazzz).